The Tabernacle Choir at Temple Square

 With the just we shall dwell!

-On July 24, 1847, when the first group of Mormon pioneers had crossed the rugged Wasatch Mountains into the wide valley of the Great Salt Lake, their leader, Brigham Young, looked long and earnestly at what he saw.
+On July 24, 1847, when the first group of Latter-day Saint pioneers had crossed the rugged Wasatch Mountains into the wide valley of the Great Salt Lake, their leader, Brigham Young, looked long and earnestly at what he saw.
 Then he said, "It is enough.
 This is the right place."
 It was here, a month later, that the Tabernacle Choir had it beginnings.

 The choir made its first phonograph record in 1910.
 Since then, the choir has produced more than 150 recordings, and now records on its own label.
 The choir's first network radio program (with organ, choir, and announcer sharing a single microphone) was transmitted on July 15, 1929.
 Today, after more than 75 years and 3,900 broadcasts, "Music and the Spoken Word" is the oldest continuous nationwide network broadcast in America.
 The "Spoken Word" has also been televised since the early 1960s.
 The show is now released worldwide every week through some 1,500 radio, television, and cable stations.